balaam/slate/source/index.html.md

 ## manifest.lua

-The manifest file is a list of all the assets the game uses.
+The manifest file lists the assets the game uses.
 Like the settings file it is a standard Lua file.

 The manifest file is expected to have a table at the global level called "manifest".
-This table can then have serveral different subtables, each representing a different category of asset.
+This table may have serveral different subtables, each representing a different category of asset.
 This is best explained with an example.

 > An example manifest file